 Milkman is alone, both literally (on the street) and metaphysically: he’s cut off from his mother and his father, and doesn’t know what kind of man he’s going to be.
 The tragedy of this scene is that Milkman begins to question his relationship with all women because of what Macon has told him.
 Milkman here feels himself cut off from all women’s love.

 Milkman finds Guitar in Tommy’s Barbershop.
-Everyone in the shop is listening to a radio report about a black boy named Till who was killed in Mississippi after whistling at a white woman.
+Everyone in the shop is listening to a radio report about a Black boy named Till who was killed in Mississippi after whistling at a white woman.
 His killers, white men, have boasted of their murder.
 Freddie takes the view that Till was foolish and arrogant to have whistled; Guitar, on the other hand, is furious that Till was murdered for something as trivial as a whistle, and calls Freddie a coward.

 That this scene follows upon the moment when Milkman feels cut off from women’s love is important, as the story now steps into the “masculine” sphere of murder and vengeance.
 The story of Emmett Till and his murder is true, it happened in the real world.
-Freddie’s belief that the black boy was “asking for it” indicates the level of internalized racism that exists in the town — blacks are so used to white oppression that they’ve come to believe that they’re in some ways responsible for their own oppression.
+Freddie’s belief that the Black boy was “asking for it” indicates the level of internalized racism that exists in the town — Black people are so used to white oppression that they’ve come to believe that they’re in some ways responsible for their own oppression.
 Guitar’s response here seems noble and principled, a refusal to accept white dominance and aggression, but it is just beginning the novel’s arc regarding Guitar and the direction his stand against white oppression takes.

 Milkman and Guitar walk to a nearby bar, Mary’s, where Milkman asks Guitar where his name comes from and tells him that he punched his father.
 Guitar responds by telling a story about how he used to go hunting in Florida.
 He had no guilt about shooting at rabbits or birds, but when he shot a doe, he found himself regretting his hunting.
 Guitar compares shooting a doe to hitting a woman, but his words don’t change Milkman’s state of mind at all.
-Guitar adds that the deck is stacked against blacks and as a result they do unfortunate things.
+Guitar adds that the deck is stacked against Black people, and as a result, they do unfortunate things.
 The conversation turns to Till, and Milkman says that he was crazy to whistle at the woman, a statement that Guitar disagrees with.
 Milkman concludes that he hates his name, and asks to stay with Guitar; Guitar instead suggests that he stay with Hagar.
 As they walk to the wine house, Milkman wonders what his grandfather’s real name was, and guesses that Pilate has it in her earring.
 He condemns his grandfather for accepting the name the Freedman’s Bureau accidentally gave him, and Guitar puns that his grandfather was already “Dead” when white men shot him.

 Guitar’s attempts to console Milkman fail spectacularly.
 The story about killing a doe has an unclear relevance to Milkman’s own experiences — it’s as if Guitar is struggling to find anything he can say to console his friend.
 The lack of significance in the story of the doe is itself significant — the crimes of incest that Milkman is now thinking about are beyond comprehension; no story could rationalize them.
 In a sense, Milkman “grows up” in this scene — he begins to understand his father’s mistake in accepting his own father’s name.
-Guitar’s pun, then, is funny but also serious — by accepting the name “Dead,” Macon’s family accepts the racism that whites direct at blacks, and that by accepting it they cease to be alive.
+Guitar’s pun, then, is funny but also serious — by accepting the name “Dead,” Macon’s family accepts the racism that white people direct at Black people, and that by accepting it they cease to be alive.